 Approximately one-quarter of the water we pump during a Canadian frac, for example, returns immediately during flowback operations.
 We then employ fracture fluid technology that lets us re-use this flowback water on subsequent wells.
 We are also assessing where we can adjust completion schedules to optimize water use, and recycle flowback water to reduce overall make-up water requirements.
 Finally, we are also looking at the potential of using produced water (non-potable water produced with oil and gas) from our operations to replace other water sources.

-Groundwater Protection: We operate in accordance with strict regulations and Industry Recommended Practices (IRPs) that protect groundwater sources through exploration and production phases.
-For example, Petroleum Services Association of Canada’s IRP #14 ensures that non-toxic, water-based drilling fluid is used when penetrating freshwater aquifers down to the government-established base of groundwater protection, then steel casing is put in place and cemented in permanently to isolate the upper portion of the well while drilling to the final reservoir target.
+We operate in accordance with strict regulations and Industry Recommended Practices (IRPs) that protect groundwater sources through exploration and production phases.
+For example, Petroleum Services Association of Canada’s IRP #14 ensures that non-toxic, water-based drilling fluid is used when penetrating freshwater aquifers down to the government-established base of groundwater protection.
+Steel casing is then put into place and cemented in permanently to isolate the upper portion of the well while drilling to the final reservoir target.

-We publicly disclose all of the additives we use to FracFocus, as well as via our regulatory submissions.
+We publicly disclose all of the additives we use to FracFocus in Canada and the United States for 100% of our operations there, as well as via our regulatory submissions.
 We continue to work to decrease the required concentration of our additives and we work with our fracturing suppliers to source even better alternatives for future consideration.